gurdittrai/banana-ripeness/README.md

 Will determine 5 stages of a banana:
   - very unripe
   - unripe
-  -ripe
+  - ripe
-  -over ripe
+  - over ripe
-  -very over ripe
+  - very over ripe

  Algorithm can be ran by (if image is in the same directory as banana.py then only image name is needed: python banana.py <imageLocation/imageName>